I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/nc-bthddi-pfnbth-free-brb.md

 <p>None.</p>

 ## -remarks
 <p>Profile drivers obtain a pointer to the
     <i>BthFreeBrb</i> function when they query the Bluetooth driver stack for an instance of the
     BTHDDI_PROFILE_DRIVER_INTERFACE driver interface.
 See
-    <a href="https://msdn.microsoft.com/56db29cd-26ab-4262-9b9f-40d46372ffe9">Querying for Bluetooth
-    Interfaces</a> for more information about querying the Bluetooth driver stack.</p>

-<p>Profile drivers obtain a pointer to the
-    <i>BthFreeBrb</i> function when they query the Bluetooth driver stack for an instance of the
-    BTHDDI_PROFILE_DRIVER_INTERFACE driver interface.
-See